Skip to main content

 What is Plasmonics?

-Figure: Plasmonic phase modulator consisting of a metal-insulator-metal waveguided and an electro-optic material.
+Plasmonic phase modulator consisting of a metal-insulator-metal waveguide and an electro-optic material.

-Plasmonics refers to the manipulation of signals at optical frequencies along metal-dielectric interfaces on the nanometer scale.
-Key to our technology is the coupling between light and electrons at a metal surface (Surface Plasmon Polariton, or SPP).
-In our electro-optic modulators, these SPPs are strongly confined in a metal-insulator-metal (MIM) waveguide.
-In this MIM waveguide, SPPs interact with an electro-optic material, see Figure.
-When a voltage is applied, the optical properties of the electro-optic material change, so that we can manipulate the phase of the SPPs.
-In a Mach-Zehnder configuration, these phase modulators are used as amplitude or intensity modulator.
+Plasmonics refers to the manipulation of signals at optical frequencies along metal-dielectric interfaces at the nanometer scale.
+Key to this technology is the coupling between light and the electrons at the metal surface, called surface plasmon polaritons (SPP).
+In such structures, these SPPs are strongly confined in a metal-insulator-metal (MIM) waveguide, where they interact with the electro-optic material in the slot.
+When a voltage is applied across the electrodes, the optical property of the electro-optic material changes the phase of the SPPs, having an effect on the path length of the optical wave.
+This configuration permits the construction of highly effective phase shift modulators (PSM).

-Photonics and plasmonics complement each other: Given the right conditions, optical signals can be converted to plasmonic ones and vice versa.
-Polariton’s modulators are seamlessly integrated into the existing silicon photonics platform, enabling a broad range of applications.
+Silicon photonics and plasmonics complement each other: given the right conditions, optical signals can be converted to plasmonic ones and vice versa.
+Therefore Polariton’s technology can be seamlessly integrated into the existing silicon photonics platform, either as post-processing, or integrated in the same production line.
+This is a game changer for the traditionally mediocre performance of silicon photonics modulators and expands the application range of plamonics to the world of silicon photonics.

 Small Dimensions